bartbalaz/janus-container/README.md

 It compiles and creates the target Janus gateway image (target image for short).
 This allows to create a substantially smaller target image than if a single image combining the build and execution was built (~300MB vs ~1.6GB).
 We provide two ways of building the images, the first one is manual that requires a Docker host that purpose is to build, store and run the target images.
 This build process is orchestrated by the _container.sh_ script.
 The second build method is directly using
-[GitLab] (https://about.gitlab.com/) Continous Integration scheme orchestrated by the _.gitlab-ci.yml_ script.
-This method requires a GitLab setup that includes Kubernetes executors and has access to a registry (e.g. the GitLab internal container registry) for storing the create images.
+[GitLab](https://about.gitlab.com/) Continous Integration scheme orchestrated by the _.gitlab-ci.yml_ script.
+This method requires a GitLab setup that includes Kubernetes executors and has access to a registry (e.g. the GitLab internal container registry) for storing the created images.
 The second method also requires a Docker host for executing the target image.
-We did not try, but it should also be possible to use a Docker executor.

 Please note:
 * Please visit [Meetecho Janus project](https://janus.conf.meetecho.com/docs/) for a detailed description of the Janus gateway.